mlavik1/EntityComponentSystemTutorial/1-TheProblem/README.md

 Simply open the SampleScene and click play.

 You can change the ball count in the BallManager game object.

+## How it works

+The `BallManager` script is responsible for spawning and updating the balls.

+On start we spawn a number of ball instances, based on a ball prefab.
+Each ball has a random direction and speed, stored in the `Ball` script.

+On update we iterate over the list of balls, and update their positions like this: `position = position + direction * speed * deltaTime`.

+To make the balls bounce off the walls of the box, we flip the x,y,z coordinates when they exceed the box bounds.

 ## Performance issues